NQCD/NQCDynamics.jl/docs/src/getting_started.md

 ### Models

-The next ingredient required to set up the simulation is the `Model`.
-These are how we tell the simulation about the potentials in which the system evolves.
+The next ingredient required to set up the simulation is the `Model`, i.e., the potentials in which the system evolves.
 These `Model`s are provided by [NonadiabaticModels.jl](@ref), which is a convenient infrastructure for defining different kinds of models for adiabatic and nonadiabatic dynamics.
+COMMENT Can we add here what is available?
+For instance: We can use analytical potentials, e.g., a simple harmonic potential as provided with the AdiabaticModel, or more complex, high-dimensional models that could be provided
 But for now we can look at an `AdiabaticModel` which provides a simple harmonic potential energy function.